• Skip to main content

 Tax Loss Harvesting To Defer Taxes – The Ultimate Guide

-Last Updated: December 20, 2022 2 Comments – 7 min. read
+Last Updated: July 17, 2023 2 Comments – 7 min. read

 Tax loss harvesting may sound fancy and complicated, but I promise it’s super simple, and you’ll have a better understanding of it after reading this guide.
 Here we’ll explore what tax loss harvesting is, why and how you’d want to do it, the rules, limits, and deadlines involved, examples, and how to avoid the infamous “wash sale” in your portfolio.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
-This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
-I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
+This allows me to continue producing high-quality content on this site and pays for the occasional cup of coffee.
+I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I may get.
 Read more here.

 Contents